-In addition to managing implementations, we’ve also been called upon to provide expert witness testimony and analysis for some of the highest-profile ERP and SAP failures in the industry, many of which you’ve probably heard or read about in recent years.
+In addition to managing implementations, we’ve also been called upon to provide ERP expert witness testimony and analysis for some of the highest-profile ERP and SAP failures in the industry, many of which you’ve probably heard or read about.
 This experience as an ERP and SAP expert witness has provided many valuable lessons that can help organizations avoid failure and make their projects more successful.

-Below are just a few confessions I can share from approximately a dozen cases that I have supported as an SAP expert witness.
-After all the deep-dive reports, depositions, discussions with attorneys, and jury trials, I can say with confidence that SAP failures typically boil down to a handful of common themes:
+While most cases we’re involved with have court orders prohibiting Panorama from sharing client-specific details, there are a number of interesting patterns that have emerged that we can share with you.
+After all the deep-dive reports, depositions, discussions with attorneys and jury trials, we can say with confidence that SAP failures typically boil down to a handful of common themes:

-When looking at SAP failures, it is easy to get stuck in discussions about system configuration, Netweaver integration, poorly written customization code, and functionality of the software, but these minute details are typically indicators of deeper root causes.
-For example, poor project management, lack of organizational change management, and inadequately defined business process workflows are often the causes of some of these symptoms.
+When looking at SAP failures, it is easy to get stuck in discussions about system configuration, system integration, poorly written customization code and functionality of the software, but these minute details are typically indicators of deeper root causes.
+For example, poor project management, lack of organizational change management and inadequately defined business process workflows are often the causes of some of these symptoms.

 What we find in most cases is that the stage is set for failure early in the sales cycle — before implementation even begins.
 Mismanaged expectations, poorly reviewed contracts, ill-defined statements of work, poor project plans and a host of other breakdowns early in a project often create a domino effect of a series of failure points throughout the implementation.

-Poor organizational change management is the single (and only) issue that we can definitively say was a key contributing factor to each and every expert witness case we’ve been involved with.
-In each case, user resistance, unclear understanding of business processes, roles and responsibilities, and poor training are just some of the organizational change management issues experienced by the implementing organizations.
+Poor organizational change management is the only issue that we can definitively say was a key contributing factor to each and every expert witness case we’ve been involved with.
+In each case, user resistance, unclear understanding of business processes, roles and responsibilities and poor training are some of the change management issues experienced by the implementing organizations.